mohamedELBAHA/uq_methods/README.md

 </div>

 MonteCarlo Dropout for Uncertainty Quantification
 In this repository, we will use Monte Carlo Dropout as a method for quantifying uncertainty.
+Yarin et al presented in the paper below a method to bypasse the inference in Bayesian framework by using Monte Carlo technique to approximate the posterior distribution.
+Unlike the classical Dropout used in Deep Neural Networks, where we deactivate some neurones in each layer by defining a dropout rate (a probability)